 "We are really happy the housing authority could join the community-wide effort to ensure the permanent availability of this important affordable housing resource in Palo Alto," said Kathy Espinoza Howard, chair of the Santa Clara County Housing Authority's board of commissioners.

-The parties expect to conclude the acquisition by early fall, following a subdivision of the park from the part of the parcel that includes commercial uses that the Jisser family will retain.
+The parties expect to conclude the acquisition by early fall, following a subdivision of the park from the part of the parcel that includes commercial uses that the owners, Tim and Eva Jisser will retain.
 The housing authority and its operator will continue assessment of the park and the park residents' needs, and begin the design and permitting of infrastructure and other needed improvements.